Key

 Headlights:

-Flashing of headlights
+Flashing of

-is used as a warning.
+is used as

 Dipped headlights

-should be used
+should be

-in built-up areas
+used in built-up

-at night.
+areas at night.

 Motorists

-should not overtake
+should not

-a parked school
+parked school

-bus which has
+bus which

-flashing red and
+red and yellow

-yellow lights.
+lights.

 Horns

-may not be used
+may not be

-where their use
+their use

 is prohibited

-by a road sign.
+by a road

-This applies in
+applies in

-many large towns
+many large

-and cities, (mostly
+cities, (mostly

-at night), and
+at night),

-in Vienna at all
+and in Vienna

-times.
+at all times.

 Seat Belts:

-Seatbelts are
+Seatbelts

-the front and
+in the front

-rear for the driver
+the driver

 and all passengers.